 You don’t need to have a big house, a private home office, or other fancy things to create a dedicated workspace.

 All you need is to work in a place where all you do is work.
 It could be in the corner of your room or living room.
 If you live in a small place, you could consider buying folding desks to help you save up space.

 What matters is that once you sit in that space, you’ll know you have to work.
 And once you are in your bedroom, couch, or kitchen, or any other different area than your working area, you’ll know it’s time to disconnect.

 2) Go for Walks

-There are days at work that we feel so busy that we would never consider leaving the house.
-However, sitting in the same chair for more than 4 hours without standing, not only affects your posture but it also impacts your mental health.
+There are days at work when we feel so busy that we would never consider leaving the house.
+However, sitting in the same chair for more than 4 hours without standing not only affects your posture but also impacts your mental health.

-When you’re feeling stressed or tired, a great way to disconnect for a few minutes from work is going for a walk.
-Take 15 minutes to go outside and enjoy the weather, your neighborhood, and blow off some steam.
-At the beginning you might feel as if you were wasting time, but then you’ll realize that those power walks help you to return with a fresh mind to get back to work.
+When you’re feeling stressed or tired, a great way to disconnect for a few minutes from work is by going for a walk.
+Take 15 minutes to go outside and enjoy the weather and your neighborhood and blow off some steam.
+In the beginning, you might feel as if you are wasting time, but then you’ll realize that power walks help you to return with a fresh mind to get back to work.